carpentries-incubator/scons-novice/episodes/02-sconscript-files.md

-This is a [build file](../learners/reference.md#build-file), which for SCons is called an [SConscript](../learners/reference.md#makefile) file - a file executed by SCons. `SConstruct` is the conventional name for the root `SConscript` files, which is the generic name for all SCons build files.
+This is a [build file](../learners/reference.md#build-file), which for SCons is called an [SConscript](../learners/reference.md#makefile) file - a file executed by SCons. `SConstruct` is the conventional name for the root configuration file.
+Secondary configuration files are named `SConscript` by convention, but can take any filename.
+Together all SCons configuration files take the generic name `SConscript` files.
+From now on, SCons configuration files will be referred to collectively as `SConscript` files, but it is important to remember that projects usually start with the `SConstruct` file naming convention.

 The syntax should be familiar to [Python](https://www.python.org/) users because SCons uses Python as the configuration language.
 Note how the action resembles a line from our shell script.